 What About Billing Diagnoses (ICD-10)?: On this same screen, you can added optional ICD-10 Billing Diagnoses.
 They will then appear on the Bill screen whenever someone orders this order for the patient.
 However, this should be rarely used.
 Diagnoses should be charted on a chart note and not added in Billing Configuration.
 For example, for a Fluoride Varnish, the appropriate diagnosis code is sometimes the standard well visit code (Z00.129), which the clinician selects on the chart note.

-What if I Can't Find the Procedure?: If you are configuring a new procedure that your practice has never billed before, you may need to update your practice’s list of procedures.
+What if I Can't Find a Procedure?: If you are configuring a new procedure that your practice has never billed before, you may need to update your practice’s list of procedures.
 You can do so in the Procedures table of the Table Editor (

 ted).
 Contact your Client Advocate for help.